Maintaining healthy testosterone levels is often achieved through regular exercise, a balanced diet, stress reduction, and sufficient sleep.

 Research in the Phytotherapy Research journal showed fenugreek supplements enhanced libido and muscle strength within six weeks .

-A study in The Aging Male Journal noted that zinc supplementation helped men with low testosterone and infertility over a period of 1–4 months .
+A study in The Aging Male Journal noted that zinc supplementation helped men with infertility over a period of 1–4 months .
+However, this study also showed that supplementing with 30 mg/d of chelated zinc for 1-6 months increased testosterone levels from 180 to 222 ng/dl.

 An analysis in the European Journal of Endocrinology on testosterone replacement therapy (TRT) in men with hypogonadism revealed that benefits usually appear within 3 to 16 weeks .